holochain/holochain-rust/doc/holochain_101/src/first_steps.md

 ## Requirements

-First step is to download the appropriate [dev preview release](https://github.com/holochain/holochain-rust/releases) for your OS.
-If you decide to build the latest version from source, be warned that the API is undergoing rapid change, so some of the steps in this article may not work.
-The release contains the binary for the holochain developer command line tool, `hc`, which is used to generate a skeleton app, run tests and build the app package.
-Follow the installations on [this page](https://developer.holochain.org/start.html) to install the required dependencies.

-Ensure that `hc` is available on your path.
-If you instead decide to [build from source](https://developer.holochain.org/start.html) cargo will ensure the binaries are on your path automatically.
+First step is to follow the quickstart instructions installations on [this page](https://developer.holochain.org/start.html) to install the required dependencies.
+The nix-shell tool makes it incredibly easy to ensure consistent dev environments between machines.
+Once you have holonix installed make sure you are inside the nix-shell before running any of the commands in this guide.

 If you want to jump ahead to see what the completed project will look like, the [full source code is available on GitHub](https://github.com/willemolding/holochain-rust-todo).